Schleissheim Palace: The park

 The grand park is one of the rare preserved Baroque gardens in Germany.
 Its structure with canals and bosquet area was arranged by Zuccalli.
-Dominique Girard, a pupil of Le Notre, constructed the grand parterre and the cascade until 1720.
-Water forms since the central element in the garden.
-The Grand Canal in the garden center and the ditch round of Lustheim island are part of the northern Munich channel system, a system of waterways that connected also to the complex of Nymphenburg Palace.
+Dominique Girard, a pupil of Le Nôtre, constructed the grand parterre and the cascade until 1720.
+Water is a central element in the garden, with the Grand Canal in the garden center and channel round Lustheim island connecting to the Schleißheim Canal, a part of the Munich channel system of waterways that also connected to the complex of Nymphenburg Palace.

 From the Old Palace, a line of sight goes south to the Frauenkirche in Munich, which is also the end point of another line of sight of the Fürstenried Palace.
 The northern side channel has finally Dachau Palace as target.

 In the Brunnhaus (well house), which was built in 1867 north of the Old Palace by Carl von Effner, the waterwheel and the pumps are still present, the fountains are, however, now powered by electric pumps.

 The Palace Garden is also the home of a 300-year-old tree that has survived several lightning strikes.